FinnbarrAmbrose/Budget-Tracker/README.md

 And so going through 1 by 1 Googling how to fix these errors I reduce them to 0
  ![image](https://github.com/user-attachments/assets/758b4fba-5dea-472c-b333-28fabcb251a9)

+Along with the testing for format I also manually tested inputs and they developed nation by in putting all the correct inputs such as date category amount description for income and expenses and the inputs for report and recent do ensure that they came out as desired I then entered incorrect inputs to test the validation for each stage to ensure that only the correct entries could be submitted

 ## Troubleshooting
 - **Common Issues**: